 - Volunteer Policy

-The libraries offer the use of the Auditorium, Conference, and Multi-purpose rooms for public meetings and programs of a non-commercial nature.
+The Libraries offer the use of the Auditorium, Conference, and Multi-purpose rooms for public meetings and programs of a non-commercial nature.
 The following policies govern the use of the rooms.
-Violations of these policies may result in forfeiture of future use privileges.
+There are fees for room and equipment use.

 These numbers are based on fire code restrictions and cannot be changed.
 At no time shall the user group allow occupancy to exceed these numbers.
 Failure to comply with this requirement will result in the immediate cancellation or closure of the meeting.